Macrometacorp/docs/docs/photoniq/prerendering/how-prerender-works.md

 title: How Dynamic Prerendering Works
 ---

-PhotonIQ Dynamic Prerendering generates static HTML pages from dynamic websites or web applications to improve the search engine optimization (SEO) of websites.
-This page explains provides a high-level explanation of how it works.
+PhotonIQ Dynamic Prerendering generates static HTML pages from dynamic websites or web applications to enhance the search engine optimization (SEO) of websites.
+This page provides a high-level explanation of how the service operates.

 ## Human Visitors

-Companies spend a lot of time and money optimizing pages for humans, both in terms of speed and design.
-JavaScript, lazy loading, and other strategies make sites fast and appealing to humans.
-Dynamic Prerendering does not interfere with that flow.
+Companies invest considerable resources in optimizing pages for human users, focusing on both speed and design.
+Techniques such as JavaScript, lazy loading, and other strategies are employed to make sites quick and visually appealing.
+Dynamic Prerendering does not disrupt this user experience.

 DIRECT ACCESS IMAGE PLACEHOLDER

 ## Prerendering Pages for Bots

-Dynamic Prerendering is integrated with the content delivery network (CDN) in front of your servers.
-It works with the CDN to identify bots and serve them the appropriate prerendered page version, either mobile or desktop.
+Dynamic Prerendering integrates with the content delivery network (CDN) situated in front of your servers.
+The service collaborates with the CDN to identify bots and serve them the appropriate prerendered version of the page, either for mobile or desktop devices.

-Bots do not understand JavaScript and cannot see things hidden by lazy loading or other strategies targeted at human visitors.
-If a bot tries to crawl your page and cannot find the content, then your search engine rankings can suffer.

-Dynamic Prerendering solves that problem by taking the content in your page and rendering it in a static format that bots can easily understand and crawl.
-When a bot accesses your site, Dynamic Prerendering identifies whether it wants the mobile or desktop version of the site, then it serves the correct prerendered page.
+Because bots cannot interpret JavaScript or view content hidden by lazy loading and similar techniques, failing to present this content can negatively impact your search engine rankings.
+Dynamic Prerendering addresses this issue by converting the content on your page into a static format that bots can easily understand and crawl.
+When a bot visits your site, Dynamic Prerendering determines whether it is requesting the mobile or desktop version and serves the corresponding prerendered page.

 ## Prefetching vs. On-demand Prerendering

-There are two strategies Dynamic Prerendering uses.
-You can either prefetch all the pages in your site (origin) or you can have pages prerendered on-demand.
+Dynamic Prerendering offers two strategies: prefetching and on-demand prerendering.

 ### Prefetching

-In the prefetching strategy, Dynamic Prerendering uses your sitemap to crawl and prerender all pages in your origin site.
-All pages will be prerendered and ready for a bot to show up, whether they are visited or not.
+With the prefetching strategy, Dynamic Prerendering uses your sitemap to crawl and prerender all pages on your origin site.
+These prerendered pages are ready for bot access, whether they end up being visited or not.

-Content will be refreshed, or prerendered again, based on a schedule you define; anywhere from every day to every week.
-The prefetching strategy is useful for content that does not change often and that you are expecting to be thoroughly crawled by bots.
+You can schedule content to be refreshed or prerendered again at intervals ranging from daily to weekly.
+This strategy is most useful for content that doesn't change frequently and is expected to be thoroughly crawled by bots.

 REPEATED CRAWLER REQUEST IMAGE PLACEHOLDER

 ### On-demand Prerendering

-In the on-demand prerendering strategy, Dynamic Prerendering does not prerender a page until a bot tries to access it for the first time.If a bot requests a page and it is not in the cache already, then Dynamic Prerendering fetches the page, renders it, and serves it to the bot.
-The rendered page can then be cached for a period of time in case another bot requests it before the cache expires.
+In on-demand prerendering, a page is not prerendered until a bot requests it for the first time.
+If a bot requests a page not already in the cache, Dynamic Prerendering fetches and renders the page before serving it to the bot.
+The rendered page may then be cached for a specific period, to fulfill future requests before the cache expires.

-You can choose whether the pages are cached, and how long the cached pages persist.
-You can also clear the cache manually if necessary The on-demand prerendering strategy is useful for content that changes frequently or if you want more hands-on management of the prerendering service.
+You have the flexibility to set caching parameters, including cache duration.
+Additionally, you can manually clear the cache if needed.
+This strategy is ideal for frequently changing content or for those who prefer more hands-on management of the prerendering process.

 FIRST TIME CRAWLER REQUEST IMAGE PLACEHOLDER